cshmookler/cpp_template/README.md

 ## Build from Source

+> NOTE: The following sections are not required instructions and simply list the features of this template.

 Use Python to execute the "build.py" script.
 Use command prompt (Windows) or a shell (Mac & Linux) so errors are shown.
 On Windows with Visual Studio, use the [Visual Studio Developer Command Prompt](https://learn.microsoft.com/en-us/visualstudio/ide/reference/command-prompt-powershell) instead of a regular command prompt.

 ```